Diversity, Equity, Inclusion & Community

 Our DEIC committee meets twice a month to discuss issues and actions needed at the departmental level to make MEMS a more inclusive and diverse place for faculty, staff and students

-This committee, in turn, reports to a similar DEIC Committee at the Pratt School of Engineering level to draw out a list of action items and work upon them throughout the year.
+This committee, in turn, reports through Pratt School of Engineering's Committee on Diversity, Equity, Inclusion and Community to draw out a list of action items and work upon them throughout the year.

 The MEMS DEIC, listed below, comprises faculty, staff, graduate and undergraduate student representatives.

 Duke MEMS DEIC Committee Members

 You're invited to reach out to anyone listed below with ideas, comments, suggestions.
 Let them know you'd like to work on a project!

 "I want to help our department be the best it can be by fostering an inclusive and equitable community where everyone's diverse skills, knowledge and contributions are valued.
 I believe this can help us all do our best work, while maximizing our personal happiness and fulfillment."